We are passionate about learning and growing.

 To ensure that pupils develop a secure knowledge that they can build on, our history curriculum is progressive and outlines the knowledge, skills and concepts to be taught in a sequentially coherent way: chronological understanding; historical knowledge and understanding; historical enquiry and interpretations of history; historical concepts; and organisation and communication are all mapped out to ensure that pupils build on secure prior knowledge.

 When covering each of these strands, the content is carefully organised by each year group through a long term plan.
 Content knowledge, skills and concepts are planned for at a greater level of detail in the medium term plan.
 History is delivered through subject specific teaching organised into blocks under a theme whilst meaningful links with other subjects are made to strengthen connections and understanding for pupils.
 The History units taught have been developed to help children appreciate their own identity and the challenges in their time.
 It will help them understand the process of change over time and significant developments.

 At the beginning of each topic, prior knowledge is revisited to support children in recalling previous learning and make connections.

 Classroom history displays contain topic specific vocabulary along with key facts and questions to support learning.
 Children have the opportunity to take part in a wide variety of history educational trips and workshops throughout their time at Cloverlea which put their learning into context and spark their interest in the topics.

 Our history curriculum is high quality, well planned and demonstrates clear progression.
-We focus on the progression of knowledge and skills whilst providing activities and experiences to enrich the curriculum.
+We focus on the progression of knowledge, skills and concepts whilst providing activities and experiences to enrich the curriculum.
 We measure the impact of our curriculum through analysis of standards achieved against the planned outcomes; pupil discussions about their learning; observation of learning and scrutiny of children's work; and annual tracking of standards across the curriculum.